Latest Blogs

 You should ensure that your machine has the latest updates and patches.
 The most current update to your security software determines how effective they are.
 It is important to update these programs frequently because hackers and ransomware strains are continually adapting to exploit flaws in older software versions.

-Everyone who has a username and password is in charge of maintaining data security.
-Managers and staff must be routinely reminded by IT administrators not to divulge logon information to any outside party.
+Anyone with a username and password is in charge of maintaining data security.
+Managers and staff must be routinely reminded by IT administrators not to divulge login information to any strangers.
 Everyone has a role in data security; it is not simply the responsibility of the IT team.

 TAGS